California gas leak spotlights shoddy regulation of aging storage wells

 That decision was criticized after a 2001 gas leak in underground salt caverns in Kansas caused explosions that killed two people.

-The facility fell under federal jurisdiction, but federal and state regulators hit legal snags when they explored how to penalize the facility’s operator, El Paso Corp, which sent its gas across state lines.
+The facility fell under federal jurisdiction, but federal and state regulators hit legal snags when they explored how to penalize the facility’s operator, ONEOK Inc, which sent its gas across state lines.

 Kansas was forbidden from regulating interstate commerce - and the federal agency had not written rules it could enforce.